bakhe8/needboxes/docs/updates/DEV_UPDATE_2025-11-04.md

 ## Summary of Changes

-Today's focus was on completing the rebranding of all remaining pages, finalizing core components, and reviewing JavaScript files.
+Today's focus was on completing the rebranding of all remaining pages, finalizing core components, reviewing JavaScript files, and skipping image integration.

 ### Pages Rebranding